-System or Subovotom or Nuclear Safety Design Bases Facility (System Code) Function (as Applicable) Component Safety Function Controlling Parameters and Values Design Criteria Emplacement and Retrieval/Drip Shield Installation System (HE) (Continued) Emplacement and Retrieval and Drip Shield Installation System (Continued) Transport and Emplacement Vehicle (TEV) (Continued) Protect against ejection of the waste package from the shielded enclosure of the TEV HE.CR.03.
-The mean frequency of ejection of a waste package from the TEV due to the spectrum of seismic events shall be less than or equal to 2×10^{-4} per year.
-The TEV's shielded enclosure, shield doors, and shield door locks shall be designed to prevent the waste package from being ejected. (continued) Protect against TEV runaway HE.SS.01.
-The probability of runaway of a TEV that can result in a potential breach of a waste package shall be less than or equal to 2×10^{-9} per transport.
+System or Subayatam ar shovetern or Nuclear Safety Design Bases System or Facility (System Code) Subsystem or Function (as Applicable) Component Controlling Parameters and Values Design Criteria and Retrieval/Drip Shield Installation System (HE) (Continued) and Retrieval and Drip Shield Installation System Emplace Vehicle (Contin Transport and Emplacement Vehicle (TEV) (Continued) Protect against ejection of the waste package from the shielded enclosure of the TEV HE.CR.03.
+The mean frequency of ejection of a waste package from the TEV due to the spectrum of seismic events shall be less than or equal to 2 × 10 -4 per year.
+The TEV's shielded enclosure, shield doors, and shield door locks shall be designed to prevent the waste package from being ejected.
+(Continued) , Protect against TEV runaway HE.SS.01.
+The probability of runaway of a TEV that can result in a potential breach of a waste package shall be less than or equal to 2 × 10 -9 per transport.
 The TEV is required to be designed in accordance with the requirements of ASME NOG-1-2004 for Type I cranes.
-The TEV is required to be designed such that the drive mechanism and brakes limit the probability of runaway of the TEV.
+The TEV is required to be designed such that the drive mechanism limits the probability of runaway of the TEV.
+This capability is supported by the braking system which further limits the probability of runaway.
 Protect against direct exposure of personnel HE.SS.02.
-The mean probability of inadvertent TEV door opening shall be less than or equal to 1×10^{-7} per transport.
+The mean probability of inadvertent TEV door opening shall be less than or equal to 1 × 10 -7 per transport.
 The TEV is required to be designed to have an interlock to prevent the front shield doors from opening when the TEV is between a surface handling facility and the emplacement drift turnouts.
 Protect against a tipover of the TEV HE.SS.03.
-The mean frequency of tipover of the TEV due to the spectrum of seismic events shall be less than or equal to 2×10^{-6} per year.
+The mean frequency of tipover of the TEV due to the spectrum of seismic events shall be less than or equal to 2 × 10 -6 per year.
 The TEV is required to be designed in accordance with the requirements of ASME NOG-1-2004 for Type I cranes.
 The TEV is required to be designed with a low center of gravity with the rails widely spaced to prevent the TEV from tipover during a seismic event.
-Emplacement and Retrieval/Drip Shield Installation System (HE) (Continued) Emplacement and Retrieval and Drip Shield Installation System (Continued) Transport and Emplacement Vehicle (TEV) (Continued) Protect against ejection of the waste package from the shielded enclosure of the TEV HE.SS.04.
-The mean frequency of ejection of a waste package from the TEV due to the spectrum of seismic events shall be less than or equal to 2×10^{-4} per year.
-The TEV's shielded enclosure, shield doors, and shield door locks are required to be designed to prevent the waste package from being ejected.

-Table 1.3.3-5.Preclosure Nuclear Safety Design Bases and their Relationship to Design Criteria for the Transport and Emplacement Vehicle (Continued)
+Table 1.3.3-5.
+Preclosure Nuclear Safety Design Bases and their Relationship to Design Criteria for the Transport and Emplacement Vehicle (Continued)